 • You can leave the toothpicks in for serving, or remove the toothpicks for a more elegant presentation.

-Sausages wrapped in bacon and secured with toothpicks.
+Sausages wrapped and secured with toothpicks.

 Recipe FAQs